quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part51_22.4_The_CrankN.md

 ---
 #### Stability of Time-Stepping Algorithm
 The stability of the time-stepping algorithm is crucial.
-The parameter \(c'\) determines the size relative to the wave speed \(c\) which affects the stability of the method.
+The parameter $c'$ determines the size relative to the wave speed $c$ which affects the stability of the method.

 If we represent this in code, it might look like: